-1. 10 provide ser v tes and facilities that meet in ormation, learning, recreational and cur tarar needs.
 How we do it Provision of sport and recreation facilities.
 Provision of library facilities.
 Provision of theatre and cinema facilities.
 How we measure performance Provide sport and recreation facilities through the Pulse Performance Year 1 - 3 target: 2018/2019 - 2020/2021 Energy Recreation Centre and the Reefton swimming pool.
 2018/2019: Statements of Intent received annually for Council approval by statutory deadlines (draft in February with the final received in June).
 Continue to submit Statements of Intent annually for Council approval.
 (2017/2018: Statements of Intent were submitted and approved by Council.)
 Provide library facilities through the Sue Thompson- Casey Memorial Library in Westport and the Reefton Library.
 2018/2019: 2,603 active members (a decrease of 0.95%.
 Continue to achieve active library members by (2017/2018: 2,628 active members, a decrease of 0.3%.) maintaining or increasing by 0-4% per annum, 2018/2019: 97% of respondents to the Library survey are 'satisfied' or 'very satisfied' with library services.
 Continue to achieve at least 80% respondents are 'satisfied' or 'very satisfied' with the library services.
-(2017/2018: 96.23%.) with the library services.
-Provide theatre and cinema facilities through the NBS 2018/2019: 40 screenings per week on average - target met.
-Continue to provide performing arts events, exhibitions, shows and Theatre in Westport and the Reefton Cinema and Community Centre.
-(2017/2018: 29 screenings on average per week.) cinema screenings.
+(2017/2018: 96.23%.) · Provide theatre and cinema facilities through the NBS 2018/2019: 40 screenings per week on average - target met.
+Continue to provide performing arts events, Theatre in Westport and the Reefton Cinema and Community Centre.
+(2017/2018: 29 screenings on average per week.) exhibitions, shows and cinema screenings.
+Community Centre.
 2018/2019: 45 days were hired out during the year - target met).
-(2017/2018: 30 days.)
-Continue to hire out the auditorium for shows and performances for more than 30 days per year.
+Continue to hire out the auditorium for shows and